Associate Degree Registered Nurse

 The ATI TEAS (Test of Essential Academic Skills) is designed specifically to assess a student's preparedness entering the health science fields.
 Studies show a consistent link between a student’s performance on the TEAS and future academic success.

 Applicants are responsible for purchasing and scheduling TEAS Testing.
 The ADRN program will provide testing for applicants with no additional proctor fees.
 The TEAS test must be completed by the October 31st deadline.
-To schedule testing at ISU see the link below.
-For Information on additional testing sites visit https://www.atitesting.com/teas/teas-exam.
+To schedule testing with the ADRN program see the link below.
+For Information on preparing for the TEAS visit ATI at https://atitesting.com/teas-prep.
+ATI Also offers Testing online for an additional fee.
+Visit https://atitesting.com/teas/register/teas-at-ati for more information

-TEAS testing at ISU: Schedule your test here.
+TEAS testing with ADRN program: Schedule your test here.

 Already taken the TEAS?
 If an applicant has completed the TEAS previously within 12 months of the application deadline they can request an official transcript be sent to Tashina Hunsaker at Idaho State University ADRN Program.